pBouillon/YAL_compiler/README.md

 `~$ java -jar Yal.jar source_code.yal` will generate a `.mips` file.

 Errors will be displayed with lines and columns in the terminal.

-If everything is fine, you should see `COMPILATION OK` in your console prompt
+If everything is fine, you should see `COMPILATION OK` in your console prompt.

 ## Yal sample